Teradata Best Practices

 DBSee does not access any data held in Teradata outside of the data dictionary (DBC).
 DBSee does not require any privileges apart from select access to DBC.

 No matter how DBSee scripts are executed, a CSV output file per rule is created.
 The DBSee scripts take between a few seconds to a few minutes each to execute, even against a busy system.
 Each CSV file is then imported into Tableau for visualisation.

-Contact us today today to find out more about our Teradata DBSee service.
+Contact VLDB today to find out more about our Teradata DBSee service.